Minority group: Criticisms

 There is a controversy with the use of the word minority, as it has a generic and an academic usage.
 Common usage of the term indicates a statistical minority; however, academics refer to power differences among groups rather than differences in population size among groups.

-The above criticism is based on the idea that a group can be considered a minority even if it includes such a large number of people that it is numerically not a minority in society.
+Such use of the term minority is based on the idea that a group can be considered a minority even if it includes such a large number of people that it is numerically not a minority in society.

 Some sociologists have criticized the concept of "minority/majority", arguing this language excludes or neglects changing or unstable cultural identities, as well as cultural affiliations across national boundaries.
 As such, the term historically excluded groups (HEGs) is often similarly used to highlight the role of historical oppression and domination, and how this results in the under-representation of particular groups in various areas of social life.

 Political

 The term national minority is often used to discuss minority groups in international and national politics.
 All countries contain some degree of racial, ethnic, or linguistic diversity.
 In addition, minorities may also be immigrant, indigenous or landless nomadic communities.
 This often results in variations in language, culture, beliefs, practices, that set some groups apart from the dominant group.
 As these differences are usually perceived negatively, this results in loss of social and political power for members of minority groups.

 There is no legal definition of national minorities in international law, though protection of minority groups is outlined by the United Nations Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities.
 International criminal law can protect the rights of racial or ethnic minorities in several ways.
 The right to self-determination is a key issue.
 The Council of Europe regulates minority rights in the European Charter for Regional or Minority Languages and the Framework Convention for the Protection of National Minorities.

 In some places, subordinate ethnic groups may constitute a numerical majority, such as Blacks in South Africa under apartheid.
-In the United States, for example, non-Hispanic Whites constitute the majority (63.4%) and all other racial and ethnic groups (Mexican, African Americans, Asian Americans, American Indian, and Native Hawaiians) are classified as "minorities".
+In the United States, for example, non-Hispanic Whites constitute the majority (58.4%) and all other racial and ethnic groups (Central and South Americans, African Americans, Asian Americans, American Indian, and Native Hawaiians) are classified as "minorities".
 If the non-Hispanic White population falls below 50% the group will only be the plurality, not the majority.

-Examples of minority groups

-Ethnic minorities

-There is inadequate evidence whether mass media targeting ethnic minorities are more effective in changing health behaviors such as smoking cessation, weight reduction, and food habits when compared to mass media intended for the general population.
-For example, Romani people are considered an ethnic minority in Europe.
-Romani people are Europe's largest ethnic minority.